Highest UV levels are during summer

 Summertime UV levels are higher in New Zealand than at similar latitudes in the northern hemisphere .
-However, New Zealand does not have the highest UV levels.
+However, other countries in the southern hemisphere have higher UV levels than New Zealand.
 The following countries have higher UV levels: Peru, Bolivia, Chile and Argentina .

 New Zealand's high UV levels contribute tot he country having one of the highest melanoma incidence rates in the world.
 Read the latest statistics about melanoma on the melanoma webpage.